RaphaelSilva/Dojo/CoinConverter/README.md

     https://api.exchangeratesapi.io/

-In you free version it has no convert command enabled then the calculation is take base currency
+In its free version it has no convert command enabled then the calculation has to take base currency.